NEZNAMY/TAB/.github/wiki/commands_permissions.md

 # About
-This page lists all of the commands and permissions that are available with TAB.
+This page lists all the commands and permissions that are available with TAB.
 Commands have required permissions associated with them.

 **BungeeCord / Velocity users:**
 * If you have TAB installed **on the proxy**, use **/btab** instead of /tab.
 Permissions are the same.
 * Permission nodes are checked on the server where the plugin is installed (by default).
-This means that with TAB on BungeeCord, permission nodes are checked on BungeeCord and therefore you'll need a permission plugin there as well.
+This means that with TAB on BungeeCord, permission nodes are checked on BungeeCord, and therefore you'll need a permission plugin there as well.
 If you wish to take permission groups and checks from backend servers instead, set `use-bukkit-permissions-manager: true` in config.

 # Content
 * [Configuration](#configuration-commands)